Dallas, Texas + 4,000 sq. ft.

-Q: Rene, what was your inspiration for this particular design?
+Q: Rene, what was the inspiration for this particular design?

-A: The site itself was what I used as my inspiration.
-Before I started the design process, I spent an entire afternoon on the site.
-It's a very wooded lot with mature trees and I wanted to make sure the design took advantage of this.
-As my mind started thinking about how the house could be laid out, I wanted to make sure the trees were a part of the design and added character to what this home would become.
-I was also attracted to the different level variations and how they related to the space.
+A: The site itself was what we used as the inspiration.
+Before we started the design process, we spent an entire afternoon on the site.
+It's a very wooded lot with mature trees and we wanted to make sure the design took advantage of this.
+As we started thinking about how the house could be laid out, we wanted to make sure the trees were a part of the design and added character to what this home would become.
+We were also attracted to the different level variations and how they related to the space.

 Q: And speaking of the levels, how did the topography play a part of the design?

 A: Well, the topography was a large part of it.
 We liked the idea of using the different levels to create curiosity within the design.
 Since the lot wasn't flat, we could take advantage of this.
 For example, when you're standing at the front door, you can see through to the back yard but since you're not on the same level as the backyard, you only get a glimpse.